uran1980/web-dev-blog/Nginx/nginx-pitfalls.md

 }
 ```

 There are actually three problems here.
-The first being the if.
+The first being the `if`.
 That's what we care about now.
 Why is this bad?
-Did you read **[If is Evil?](http://wiki.nginx.org/IfIsEvil)** When nginx receives a request no matter what is the subdomain being requested, be it `www.domain.com` or just the plain `domain.com` this if directive is **always** evaluated.
+Did you read **[If is Evil?](http://wiki.nginx.org/IfIsEvil)** When nginx receives a request no matter what is the subdomain being requested, be it `www.domain.com` or just the plain `domain.com` this `if` directive is **always** evaluated.
 Since you're requesting nginx to check for the Host header for **every request**.
 It's extremely inefficient.
 You should avoid it.
 Instead use two server directives like the example below.

 **ХОРОШО:**
 ```nginx